 Festival of the Word

-On Saturday, October 4, the Catholic Preaching Institute hosted its first “festival” celebration to showcase the theory and practice of compelling preaching.
-Through these annual gatherings, we will bring to life the Seminary’s motto: exiit qui seminat ~ “he went forth who sows.”
+In its quest to ignite a homiletic revival in the Archdiocese of Philadelphia, CPI hosts an annual celebration of the Word — to showcase the theory and practice of compelling preaching.
+Through these annual gatherings — open to the public with free admission — we will bring to life the Seminary’s motto: exiit qui seminat ~ “he went forth who sows.”

 On Saturday, October 4, the Catholic Preaching Institute hosted its first “festival” celebration to showcase the theory and practice of compelling preaching.